 Sal Frances has taught at the Women’s Circus since 2003.
-Sal is also an Associate Artist and teacher with Westside and teaches with Circus Oz.
-At the Women’s Circus, Sal teaches the popular New Crew six-month intro to circus program and the ever fun WeFo Teen Flyers classes for 12-17 year olds, and Circus Mixtape (Trans & Gender Diverse only) class.
+Sal is also an Associate Artist and teacher with Circus Nexus and trainer with Circus Oz.
+At the Women’s Circus, they teach the popular New Crew six-month intro to circus program, the ever fun WeFo Teen Flyers classes for 12-17 year olds, and Circus Mixtape (Trans & Gender Diverse only) class.
 Sal also works with Women's Circus on community projects, helping those who face barriers to discover the joy of circus.

 Maya came to Women's Circus through the New Crew program in 2018 and was instantly hooked.
 She loves working and training in such an empowering environment and enjoys seeing kids and adults alike playing and supporting each other.
 Maya has always been passionate about the Arts and community engagement, having studied classical music performance in Adelaide in 2011.
 She is also currently studying horticulture.
 Maya currently works as an Assistant Trainer on kids classes, and as a Rigging Mentee under the guidance of our Head Rigger Franca Stadler

 Emily Ross has been working at the Women’s Circus since 2006.
 She teaches on the Intermediate and Advanced Acrobalance classes.
 As well as being one of our dedicated trainers Emily is also an osteopathy.
 She loves working at Women’s Circus because of the sense of play, community, and inclusiveness of social circus.

 Franca Stadler has been working at the Women’s Circus since 1995.
 She teaches our popular New Crew class, kids programs and on community projects.
 She also teaches at Footscray Community Arts Centre and the Performing Older Women’s Circus.
 Franca loves that at the Women’s Circus each participant is given space to bring their own individuality into the classroom.